Miller Park Food – Three Things To Try

 It’s pretty much like a mishmash of a loaded brat with chips, but I’ve never seen them combined before.
 As professional eaters say when eating odd foods together, it all ends up in the same place anyway.

-Those are three unusual and tasty stuffs on the Miller Park food menu, but there’s a lot more, like the Nachos on a Stick, the Smoke Shack Ham Dinger, and the Down Wisconsin Avenue Brat…a meal for at least two.
-Plan ahead…
+Those are three unusual and tasty stuffs on the Miller Park food menu, but there’s a lot more, like the Smoke Shack Ham Dinger, J. Agave’s tacos and the inimitable Zaffiro’s pizza.
+Stay tuned.